-This interactive, comprehensive self-study course presents the equivalent of over 600 pages of printed material, including hundreds of SAT examples and problems and feedback from SAT experts to your questions.
-In addition, the powerful learning engine StudyDesk increases your learning efficiency by monitoring your progress and directing you to areas where you need further study.
-All for only $49.95!.
-Click the link above for more information or call 1-310-275-3513.
+This interactive, comprehensive self-study course presents the equivalent of over 600 pages of printed material, including hundreds of SAT examples, problems, videos, and feedback from SAT experts to your questions.
+All for only $19.95!
+Click the link above for more information or call 1-310-601-8551.

 - Highly Interactive: You can search the course for any topic, view solutions, and view reports.